-Dwelling Unit: A single unit providing complete independent living facilities for one or more persons, including permanent provisions for living, sleeping, eating, cooking and sanitation.
+Dwelling Unit: A single unit providing complete independent living facilities for one or more persons, including permanent provisions for living, sleeping, eating, cooking, and sanitation.

-Essential Facilities: Telephone exchange and dial centers or repeater station, cell towers, electrical or gas substations, water treatment or storage facilities, pumping stations, sewage facilities, and similar facilities operated or maintained by municipal agencies or utilities.
+Essential Facilities: Telephone exchange and dial centers or repeater stations, cell towers, electrical or gas substations, water treatment or storage facilities, pumping stations, sewage facilities, and similar facilities operated or maintained by municipal agencies or utilities.

-Exercise and Dance Studios: Facility used for instruction in dance or for exercising for a fee.
+Exercise and Dance Studios: Facility used for instruction of dance or similar exercising for a fee.
 Excluding facilities used exclusively by the owner or resident.